#!/usr/bin/env python

 @staticmethod

-`separating_sets` to form a DAG pattern (DAG).
+based on information from `separating_sets` to form a DAG pattern (PDAG).

 Parameters